aabbtree77/aabbtree77-projects/README.md

 Note: This is a real time rendering pipeline which combines multiple stages and makes sure everything fits into 16ms frames.
 It will save a lot of time for someone who wants to start building a 3D engine while being lost at downscaling any existing ones.
 The code includes neither ECS, nor physics, which could be a pro.
 One of my goals was also to test the impact of Go's garbage collector in real time rendering.

 OpenGL, Vulkan, or WebGPU?
 Gave up on this, but note that they all spread the state, and the languages we use are not designed for these backends at all.
-RenderDoc is essential, but this is virtually like writing in Assembly.
+RenderDoc is essential, but this is virtually like writing in assembly.
 Reddit votings indicate that Vulkan is still less used than OpenGL, but it already helps to run [d3d9-d3d11 on Linux](https://github.com/doitsujin/dxvk/issues/3789).
 OpenGL still has a serious advantage due to ["Learn OpenGL"](https://learnopengl.com/).
 Generate Vulkan code with ChatGPT?

 ## [The Algebra of Tensor Fields](https://aabbtree77.github.io/tensors/)

 Vilnius, 2015 - 2024.

 Verified tensor algebras of Donn G. Shankland (1970).
 Spinors are left as an exercise for the reader ;).
-Feel free to include the PCT transforms, gauge fixing subtleties which even Maxwell had missed, "GR frames", multiple particles, interactions.
-[Supersymmetry?](https://arxiv.org/abs/1212.5605).
+Feel free to include the PCT transforms, gauge fixing subtleties which even Maxwell had missed, "GR frames/observers", [supersymmetry?](https://arxiv.org/abs/1212.5605) After all this work, all we would have is still just a free wave or a kinematic space.
+We have not added any interactions yet ;).
+Then quantization, S-matrix, and again redo everything: PCT, Lorentz, gauge fixing...

 ["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)

 This looks hopeless as theory is no longer compressing anything.
 It is healthier to trace significant events as they appear historically.
-We have endless frameworks, but we do not have that many key experiments.
+We have endless frameworks, but we do not have many key experiments.
 Also it makes sense to see how Gamow, Sakharov, and maybe even Gribov have made progress.
-People who made estimates and got some "aha moments".
-There must be a way out of this contemporary arXiv madness.
+Those who were into estimates and balancing between math and physics, rather than "nogo theorems".
+There must be a way out of this arXiv madness.

 ## [MNIST-0.17 (Python)](https://github.com/aabbtree77/MNIST-0.17)